-- e) Animals shall at no time during the staging, storing, hauling, or application of biosolids be allowed to graze on the land.
-Following the completion of land application, animals shall not be allowed to graze for an additional 30 days. - f) Turf grown on land where biosolids are applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - g) Public access to land with a high potential for public exposure shall be restricted for one year after application. - h) Public access to land with a low potential for public exposure shall be restricted for 30 days after application.
+- e) Animals shall not be allowed to graze on the land for 30 days after application. - f) Turf grown on land where biosolids are applied shall not be harvested for one year after application if the harvested turf is placed on either land with a high potential for public exposure or a lawn. - g) Public access to land with a high potential for public exposure shall be restricted for one year after application. - h) Public access to land with a low potential for public exposure shall be restricted for 30 days after application.